 The females pick their mates according to the size of a male territory.
 The territories of the males they determine through vocalizations, sparring, and even combat.
 During the mating season, they will not eat food until it is over.
 After their gestation period is over (12 months), only one seal pup is born.

 Heavy metals, pesticides, and noise disturbance pollute their habitat.
 There are also many more threats to their population.
 More risks are oil spills, fishing nets, plastic, and fishing lines.
 These threats are killing and injuring thousands of seals every year.
 Indeed also poaching is a significant threat.
 Fishers will shoot them because they see them as competitors who are taking their fish.

 According to the IUCN Red List, the total number of brown fur seals is 2,120,000 individuals, being 2,000,000 Cape fur seals and 120,000 Australian fur seals.
-Overall, the brown fur seal population numbers are increasing today, and this species is classified as least concern.
+Overall, the brown fur seal population numbers are increasing today, and this species is classified as the least concern.

-For other stories told in black and white, check out our excellent art photographs.
+Discover our animal black and white photos, check out our excellent art photographs.
 Of course, all our photos you can license or purchase photographic prints.